logicly-au/pmhc-mds.com/_source/getstarted.md

 #### Step 3.
 Initial login

+When the PMHC MDS is available, the primary contact will be given login details.

 The PMHC MDS model allows PHNs to setup provider organisations underneath the PHN.

-When the primary contact user initially logs into the PMHC MDS they will need to create each of these provider organisations.
-The information required about each provider organisation is defined in the PMHC MDS specifications.
+The primary contact user will initially need to login to the PMHC MDS and create each of these provider organisations.

+The information required about each provider organisation is defined in the draft <a href="//docs.pmhc-mds.com/data-model-and-specifications.html#provider-organisation-data-elements">PMHC MDS specifications</a>.

 At least one user within each provider organisation will also need to be created with the ‘Upload’ role so that provider organisations can upload data.